Variational online learning of neural dynamics: Discussion

 \section{Discussion}

-New and future technologies for recording the activity of large neural populations during meaningful behavior will provide exciting opportunities for investigating the neural computations that underlie perception, cognition, and decision-making.
+Neurotechnologies for recording the activity of large neural populations during meaningful behavior provide exciting opportunities for investigating the neural computations that underlie perception, cognition, and decision-making.
 However, the datasets provided by these technologies currently require sophisticated offline analyses that slow down the scientific cycle of experiment, data analysis, hypothesis generation, and further experiment.
-Moreover, in closed-loop neurophysiological setting, real-time adaptive algorithms are extremely valuable.
-We proposed an online algorithm for recursive variational Bayesian inference for both system identification and filtering that can greatly impact neuroscience research and biomedical engineering.
-Our algorithm is flexible---allows wide range of likelihood and dynamics, computationally tractable, and produces interpretable visualizations of complex collective network dynamics.
+Moreover, in closed-loop neurophysiological setting, real-time adaptive algorithms are extremely valuable~\cite{Jordan2019b}.

+To fulfill this demand, we proposed an online algorithm for recursive variational Bayesian inference that simultaneously performs system identification and state filtering under the framework of state space modeling, in hope that it can greatly impact neuroscience research and biomedical engineering.
+There is no other method capable of all features, hence we compared several methods in different measures, often giving them the advantage.
+We showed that our proposed method consistently outperforms the state-of-the-art methods.